Follow me on Twitter

 The Fantasy Hive "Reading Threading the Labyrinth, like working in the garden at its heart, is a hypnotic experience, drawing you in as the layered and overlaid stories bleed into each other."

-The Frumuious Consortium "Threading The Labyrinth is at once a romance of England and a gorgeously layered story of ghosts through the centuries."
+The Frumious Consortium "Threading the Labyrinth is at once a romance of England and a gorgeously layered story of ghosts through the centuries."

 Runalong the Shelves"...throughout there is a disconcerting feeling that this garden is more than what it seems permeating the novel."